The Automatic: Departure of Alex Pennie, Paul Mullen joins, This Is a Fix (2007–2008)

 On 18 September 2007 it was announced by The Automatic that Alex Pennie had left The Automatic.
 Alex performed for the final time with bandmates at Get Loaded in the Park 2007, however had been active for some time with the band assisting with the writing process of their second album, This Is A Fix.
 It was announced through the band's website and through the band's MySpace that Pennie had been finding playing with his bandmates "increasingly unenjoyable" and that he had been growing apart from them.

-In November, NME reported that the band have had no direct contact with Pennie since the split, which also took place earlier than the official split according to his former bandmates.
+In November 2007, NME reported that the band have had no direct contact with Pennie since the split, which also took place earlier than the official split according to his former bandmates.
 Hawkins has exchanged MySpace messages with Pennie however, reporting that he is doing ok, and that he now has a new punk band.
-Alex Pennie has more recently stated that he is returning to the UK to start work on "a new project".
-This was later announced by Pennie through his Myspace profile to be Decimals, in which he performs lead vocals.
+Alex Pennie later stated that he is returning to the UK to start work on "a new project".
+This was subsequently announced by Pennie through his Myspace profile to be Decimals, in which he performs lead vocals.
 Pennie confirmed in 2009 that there were no hard feelings and that he and his band Decimals were in the same Cardiff studio as The Automatic, working with the same people, he described the situation as "like seeing an ex-girlfriend" and that both he and his former bandmates are on good terms.

 It was never going to spell the end of the band.
 Him staying would have spelt the end of it", said the singer.
 "He didn't want to be in the band anymore and what he did on the first album, the screaming thing, there's only so far you can take that, really.
 We couldn't have progressed...
 There's no regrets on either side as far as I know.